-In fact, most of the questions you’ll get from potential candidates in the interview stage will be around benefits, progression, and company culture.
+In fact, most of the questions you’ll get from potential candidates in the interview stage will be around perks, progression, and company culture.
 These are all key things that are commonly handled by effective HR.

 Another reason employers and business managers are put off from utilising their HR function, is the outdated belief that HR only operates on Excel spreadsheets or exists in old databases.
-But again, an outdated understanding of the parameters of HR could be hurting your performance.
+But again, an outdated understanding of the management of HR could be hurting your performance.

 The role of HR in shaping the future of businesses

 As workforces across the globe navigate ongoing disruptions in the world, it’s inevitable that HR will inevitably be the essential backbone of high-performing teams.